-While this list is not exhaustive, it’s meant to provide three quick wins at price points that don’t require substantial budgets and take months (and years) to deploy.
+While this list is not exhaustive, it’s meant to provide three quick wins at price points that don’t require substantial budgets and take months (or years) to deploy.

 Each of these tactics below can be up and running within 30 days or less.